TSFM in-context learning for time-series classification of bearing-health status: Method

 \subsection{Time Series Foundation Models}

 TSFMs have emerged as a transformative paradigm for time-series forecasting, delivering strong zero-shot and few-shot performance across a broad spectrum of datasets and application domains \cite{woo2024unified,das2024decoder,ansari2025chronos}.
 Recent studies demonstrate that TSFMs can match or even surpass specialized statistical models and earlier task-specific models on unseen benchmarks.
 Our method is centered on the \textit{General Time Transformer} (GTT) architecture \cite{feng2024general} that captures complex temporal patterns and multivariate dependencies through alternating temporal and channel attentions in Transformer encoder blocks.
-By adding a learnable sink token to the end of channels for target variates similar to \cite{woo2024unified}, and replacing the original point forecast head with a Gaussian mixture probabilistic forecast head, we adapt the GTT architecture for multivariate probabilistic forecast with covariates that are available in the forecast horizon.
+By adding a learnable sink token to the end of channels for target variates similar to \cite{woo2024unified}, and replacing the original point forecast head with a probabilistic forecast head that uses a four-component Gaussian Mixture Model to calibrate the output distribution, we adapt the GTT architecture for multivariate probabilistic forecast with covariates that are available in the forecast horizon \cite{tokic2020handling}.
 Pretrained on a large-scale cross-domain dataset, GTT is a general-purpose zero-shot forecaster that takes a look-back window of $L$ time points for one or more target variables (optionally with covariates) and predicts their next $H$ values.
 Let $\mathbf{x}_{1:L}$ and $\mathbf{c}_{1:L+H}$ be the target variates and corresponding covariates.
 Targets are available only in the context window, whereas the covariates can be available also in the forecast horizon.
 The model is a function that predicts the distribution of $\mathbf{x}_{L+1:L+H}$, such that $ P(\mathbf{x}_{L+1:L+H}) = f( \mathbf{x}_{1:L}, \mathbf{c}_{1:L+H} )$.

-\subsection{Data Preprocessing}
+\subsection{Data preprocessing}